mcuntz/mcplot/docs/html/_sources/userguide.rst

                            rasterized maps in vector output (default: 300).
      --transparent         Transparent figure background
                            (default: black or white).
+     --font name           Font name or LaTeX package name (default: DejaVuSans or DejaVuSerif (serif) and
+			   MyriadPro or ComputerModern (serif) if --usetex

 Thus, the command line option **-t pdf** would write the plot into a PDF file.
 The option **-o test1.pdf** would write it into the file named